Okay, folks, the one o'clock Gallup poll is out, and it's 51.45 Romney, six points.

 And we found this Swiss ambassador.

-So now that's not something the regime wants out there.
+So, now that's not something the regime wants out there.

-And if you'll notice it's not being widely reported, but it is kind of important, isn't it?
+And if you'll notice, it's not being widely reported, but it is kind of important, isn't it, that Obama sent a message to the mullahs, saying, look, we recognize your right to have nukes.

 But I'm not surprised.

-During Obama's campaign of 2008, I recall we had various interviews Obama had given in years prior.
+During Obama's campaign of 2008, I recall we had various interviews Obama had given in years prior, Chicago radio stations and so forth.

 He was asked, for example, about American exceptionalism.

-Meaning we have no claim on what is American exceptionalism business.
+Meaning, we have no claim on it.

 We have no claim on that.